wp-plugins/latest-tweets-widget/readme.txt

 The underlying Twitter API library is [available on Github](https://github.com/timwhitlock/wp-twitter-api)

-Also by this author: [Open Source Emoji](http://wordpress.org/support/plugin/open-source-emoji)
+Also by this author: [Loco Translate](http://wordpress.org/support/plugin/loco-translate)

 == Installation ==